drumfreak/dockermon/docs/index.md

 Dockermon is a Docker Host Monitor and Management system.
 It runs from a Docker Image as a container and communicates with the host via socket / HTTP connection.
 Providing an intuitive and informative utility packed web interface, it was written for DevOps, Software Developers, Docker Fans, Software Engineers or just about anyone who wants to explore Docker from a different perspective than the command line and Docker Desktop.

-The Docker Hub Image [webfreakeric/dockermon-monitor:latest](https://hub.docker.com/r/webfreakeric/dockermon-monitor){:target="_blank"} runs self contained (mostly, socat needed) and monitors your Docker via the [Docker Engine API v1.41](https://docs.docker.com/engine/api/v1.41){:target="_blank"} through Sockets and HTTP requests.
+The Docker Hub Image [webfreakeric/dockermon:latest](https://hub.docker.com/r/webfreakeric/dockermon){:target="_blank"} runs self contained and monitors your Docker via the [Docker Engine API v1.41](https://docs.docker.com/engine/api/v1.41){:target="_blank"} through Sockets and HTTP requests.

 Dockermon has [worker jobs](https://drumfreak.github.io/dockermon/dockermon-backend) that collect stats for analyzing your containers.
 There's a backend API that allows you to create, maintain, monitor, manage and do just about anything you need with Docker containers, images, volumes, networks, and various aspects of your Docker setup.